 A loose door hinge is highly aggravating.
 It can cause a door to stick or even scrape along the ground.
 So here are some easy-to-follow steps that should have your door operating properly again in no time:

-- Step 2: If a screw won’t tighten, it’s usually because it has been moved around so much by the hinge plate’s movement that the screw hole has become too large for the screw to get a grip.
-What you can do is insert a wood plug or match dipped in carpenter’s glue into the appropriate screw hole.
+2. Insert a wood plug or match dipped in carpenter’s glue into the appropriate screw hole.
 Let the glue set and then insert the screw.
+If a screw won’t tighten, it’s usually because it has been moved around so much by the hinge plate’s movement that the screw hole has become too large for the screw to get a grip.

 Consult With Brothers Aluminum Today